| No of people | Price per person |

 Although traveling via Ramechhap requires an early start—often a 2–3 AM bus ride from Kathmandu—it offers a smoother flight experience and helps reduce the backlog and cancellations common in Kathmandu.

-Flights to Lukla typically enforce a strict weight limit of 15 kg (33 pounds) per passenger for both duffel bags and daypacks combined.
+Flights to Lukla enforce a strict weight limit of 15 kg (33 pounds) per passenger for both duffel bags and daypacks combined.
 Excess baggage fees apply, but sometimes heavier luggage might still be rejected.
 Packing light is essential to avoid issues.

 The Everest Base Camp trek is classified as moderate to strenuous, with a difficulty level generally considered grade three (on a scale where four is the toughest) due to the combination of high altitude, long distances, and demanding terrain.